pwborthwick/projects/cogus.md

 It is easy to implement LCCD and LCCSD by simply truncting the Baker-Campbell-Hausdorff expansion after 2 terms (ie only allowing linear contributions).
 To allow for this I've defined a new type 'L' to go along with 'C'.
 Python linear coupled-cluster code files should be named 'cogus_L_SD.cdf' for example. cogusValidate has been updated to check LCCD abd LCCSD on H<sub>2</sub>O in STO-3G basis.
 To implement this 'type' has been added to the arguments of bakerCampbellHausdorff then a dictionary {'C':4,'L':1} is used to determine the number of loops (terms) of the expansion to include.

 ## CC2
 This has now been implemented as type 'A' with level '2', called as *cogusGenerate.py A 2 E+S+D True*.
-CC2 has identical E and S code to CCSD however the doubles is defined as T1 acting on h but T2 only acts on f.
+CC2 has identical E and S code to CCSD however the doubles is defined as t1 acting on similarly transformed h but t2 only acts on similarly transformed f.
 Alternatively f is same as CCSD (ie t1+t2) but v is only acted on by t1.
 To implement this an extra option is returned by the cluster routine 'if level == 'S':   return T1'.
 The doubles evaluation now become
 ```python
             #Cluster doubles amplitude
             if type in ['A']: cc = bakerCampbellHausdorff(f, type, 'D') + bakerCampbellHausdorff(v, type, 'S')